In the Maldives, a resort offers endangered sea turtles a new life

 Eevee is just one of about 170 turtles that have passed through the turtle rehabilitation center inside the Four Seasons Landaa Giraavaru's impressive Marine Discovery Centre, founded in partnership with local conservation group Reefscrapers (formerly Seamarc).
 Others, like Eevee, lost flippers to ghost nets.

-But this number also includes hatchlings, which get sent to the resort by locals, as part of its "head start" program.
+But this number also includes hatchlings, which get sent to the resort by locals, as part of its "Head Start" program.
 Suppliers receive a small payment when the healthy turtles hatch.

 Marine Centre staff will raise the hatchlings until they're a year old and around four or five kilograms.
 Once the turtle is strong enough to survive in the wild, it's released.